Juancruzlado/Juancruzlado/README.md

 :seedling: Im currently embarqued in self-study of Golang, Python and Bash.
-I love to venture into the lowest levels of code (c, assembly) I also like to dabble into playing CTFs like [HackTheBox](https://app.hackthebox.com/users/1449292)
+I love to venture into the lowest levels of code (c, assembly) I also like to dabble into playing CTFs like HackTheBox, or TryHackme.

 ### Hiring Status
 Im open to new Job Opportunities! and looking for reasonable offers.
 Especially related to Backend of complex systems, or PenTesting/Red Team Cyber Security Activities, as well as AppSec.